House of Bolkiah: Members

-Only Hassanal Bolkiah and his two sons; Al-Muhtadee Billah and Abdul Mateen carry out government duties full-time, mainly for the Prime Minister's Office and the Royal Brunei Armed Forces.
-The Sultan's sister, Princess Masna Bolkiah, is the current ambassador-at-large to the United Nations representing the Brunei government and the only extended royal member to be part of the working royals.
+Only Sultan Hassanal Bolkiah and his two sons; Crown Prince Al-Muhtadee Billah and Prince Abdul Mateen carry out government duties full-time, mainly for the Prime Minister's Office and the Royal Brunei Armed Forces.
+The Sultan's sister, Princess Masna, is the current ambassador-at-large to the United Nations representing the Brunei government and the only extended royal member to be part of the working royals.

 Other members of the royal family with royal rank who do not carry out official duties are the Sultan's siblings, and their children are considered to be part of the lesser royal members;